Bigelow's nolina, beargrass

 White to pale cream, borne on a stalk up to 13 feet tall.
 Blooms in May and June

-Flowers are typically small but numerous, borne along the upper 2/3 of the branched stalk, which persists for many months after blooming.
+Flowers are typically small but numerous, borne along the upper two thirds of the branched stalk, which persists for many months after blooming.